 People that don’t enjoy Legoland usually have two complaints: that it’s busy and that it’s expensive.
 But it’s not busy all the time.
 Avoid school holidays and weekends and you can have a stress-free day at the resort.
 If you can’t avoid the busy spells then make sure you buy a Q-bot to reserve your ride times.
 And the ticket prices are comparable to other theme parks.
 Where some lose out is by spending lots on pricey food, drink and merchandise once inside – avoid if you can!

-Your other option is to book your tickets and accommodation independently.
+- Book your tickets and accommodation independently.
 While this won’t get you the cheapest price (as we found above, it’s possible to get accommodation that is effectively free if you use a deal site) it may be a good idea if you’d rather hand pick your hotel.
 Or you may have tickets via Tesco Clubcard points or some other deal and only need a room.
 If so, use Booking.com or one of the other sites in our Cheap Hotels guide to find the best accommodation for you.

 Daisy from Hampshire says: